A1-Road/A1ID-PoC/README.md

 Commit your changes (with package-lock if new packages introduced).
 Rebase onto main if needed: git pull origin main --rebase.
 Push and open a Pull Request.
-WA1t for GitHub Actions to run.
-If it fA1ls, fix the issues.
+Wait for GitHub Actions to run.
+If it fails, fix the issues.
 PM or A/B/C reviews, merges when CI is green.

 ## 9. Possible Future Enhancements (Optional)
 ZK PoC: If you incorporate a small circom circuit, do a npm run zk:build in your build script, or separate it.
-On-ChA1n: If bridging with Rarimo/iden3, add relevant libs.
+On-Chain: If bridging with Rarimo/iden3, add relevant libs.
 Docker: Provide a Dockerfile to unify the environment further.
 10. License & Final Notes
 The license for this PoC is not fully determined yet; see the LICENSE file or consult the PM.